 This quiz is straightforward to play - we will ask you, for example, which god/goddess is the God of the Earth, and your task will be to choose the correct God from 4 answers.
 It's simple, isn't it?
 With this Greek Mythology quiz, you will consolidate your knowledge and learn new things about Greek Mythology.
 Additionally, you'll be able to meet new gods that you may not have heard of yet.
 Here are some examples to help you learn:

 Son of Kronos and Rei, the God of light.
 His attributes were: lightning, a scepter, an eagle, and a fringed shield.

 Sister and wife of Zeus, the greatest Olympic goddess.

 Daughter of Zeus and Metis.
 Goddess of wisdom, prudence, and war.
 Athena's attributes were: a spear, a helmet, and an egis.

 Son of Zeus and Hera.
-Hephaestus was the god of fire and blacksmithing.
-It was him who created the Poseidon's trident or the Achilles' armor.
+Hephaestus was the God of fire and blacksmithing.
+He created Poseidon's trident or Achilles' armor.

-We guarantee that after completing the quiz you will be richer in new knowledge!
-This way of learning is the best possible way, the reason is simple: you combine entertainment with learning and the knowledge comes to mind itself!
+We guarantee that you will be richer in new knowledge after completing the quiz!
+This way of learning is the best possible way; the reason is simple: you combine entertainment with education, and the knowledge comes to mind itself!